Roulette Guide

 Below, we introduce the rules for European Roulette, as this version is most commonly used in online casino games.

 If you’re unsure which type of roulette you’re playing online, you can view the detailed instructions in the game’s settings.
+This quick check can prevent surprises later, such as discovering too late that you’re playing American Roulette with a higher house edge.
 These will tell you which rules apply to you.

 The general gameplay of roulette follows these steps:

 - Placing Bets: Players place their bets on the roulette table.
+Be aware of the time limit for placing bets — in live dealer and land-based games, placing chips too late will void your bet.
 You can bet on inside and outside bets, as well as special bets.

 - Dealer’s Announcement: Once all players have placed their bets, the dealer announces, “no more bets.”
+From this point, your wagers are locked in, and changing or adding bets is no longer possible.
 The betting round ends and the game begins.

 - Spinning the Wheel: The dealer spins the roulette wheel in one direction and throws a small ball in the opposite direction.
 The wheel and ball continue spinning until the ball lands in one of the numbered pockets.